 I mark my calendar to review all my plugins every quarter and replace those that are no longer being maintained.
 Yes, plugins may still work even if they are not up to the latest version of WordPress.
 But the longer a plugin is not updated the higher the risk of a conflict.
 That means a PIA and downtime for you.
 No need to go through that when it can easily be avoided, right?

-I only work with themes that I know will keep up with WordPress’ evolution and updates.
-That is why I gravitate to premium themes and plugins and services as they are more apt to be keep updated and offer the support needed if any issues arise.
+I also only use themes that I know keep up with WordPress’ evolution and updates.
+That is why I gravitate to premium themes and plugins and services as they are more apt to be kept updated and offer the support needed if any issues arise.

-Make your life easier and dramatically reduce the opportunity for conflicts to arise by updating promptly as needed.
+Make your life easier and dramatically reduce the opportunity for conflicts to arise by updating promptly — and properly — as needed.
+Not updating also is a huge security risk!
 Then, make a point to review that your theme and plugins are tested and compatible with each version of WordPress on a regular basis.

 At your service,